philipcwhite/Monitoring/README.md

 Graph View

 ## Updates
+8/21/2020 - Lots of code updates today.
+I'm mostly doing code cleanup.
+I removed about 40 lines of code and changed some of my string concatenations.
+If all goes well, release 0.4b should be ready in the next month.
+I have a few more bug fixes, and then I have to test/fix for Windows.

 7/31/2020 - I templated the index page and added rounded corners to the rectangle status block.

 7/17/2020 - Updated the Linux install script.
 Some changes break running the server on Windows.
 When I finish updating the code, I'll fix these changes for Windows.